 The subject valve of this root-cause investigation was 24-inch globe valve.
-The subject valve provided flow control in the Residual Heat Removal Service Water System at a US power plant.
-The stem of the subject valve separated during valve function testing that followed valve reassembly and valve/system setup.
-Figure 1 shows the fracture surface through the subject valve stem.
+The subject valve provided flow control in the Residual Heat Removal Service Water System at a U.S. power plant.
+The valve stem separated during functional testing that followed reassembly and valve/system setup.
+The image below shows the fracture surface through the subject valve stem.

-The root-cause investigation revealed that when exposed to system conditions the flow pushed the plug out of alignment with respect to the seat.
-The misalignment was such that as the valve closed, the bottom edge of the plug caught the top of the seat ring and prevented the plug from moving into position along the seat cone.
+The root-cause investigation revealed that when exposed to system conditions, the flow pushed the plug out of alignment with respect to the seat.
+This misalignment caused the bottom edge of the plug to make contact with the top of the seat ring, preventing the plug from moving into position along the seat cone.
 The abnormal plug-to-seat contact created a substantial bending moment due to the closing force of the actuator.